Ashley Alexiss Flaunts Killer Curves In Sexy, ‘Rendezvous’ Bikini Top

 That NEW NEW from @shopalexiss ????????????
 Say hello to our Rendezvous Tri-Top & Bronze Scrunch Bottoms ✨ A luxury swimsuit that is a MUST HAVE.
 Order yours at www.ShopAlexiss.com with code 2020SWIM.
 Checkout using AfterPay to split the cost of your purchase into 4 bi-weekly payments with no interest & no credit check required ????
 See the #AlexissSwimwear difference for yourself. ????????????

-Since the photo went live on her page three short hours ago, it’s amassed a ton of attention with over 20,000 likes in addition to well over 280 comments.
+Since the photo went live on her page three short hours ago, it’s amassed a ton of attention with more than 20,000 likes in addition to well over 280 comments.
 Many commented on the image to let Alexiss know that she looks stunning while countless others raved over her figure, letting her know that they would like to purchase the same swimsuit.

 “My dream woman… you’re killing me,” one follower commented, adding a number of red heart emoji.